formyownsake/Siamese-Model-NLP-to-Detect-Fake-Videos/README.md

-# Siamese Model NLP to Detect Fake Videos
+# Siamese Model NLP to Detect Videos based pn their Context
  A NLP Based Siamese Model Approach to detect Fake videos

  (The data used for the model to work is Hidden due to privacy concerns)